-Did you know there’s a particular type of parasitic wasp, Latin name Ampulex Compressa, that’s as brutal and precise as a trained assassin?
+There’s a particular type of parasitic wasp, Latin name Ampulex Compressa, that’s as brutal and precise as a trained assassin.

 But history (and cold hard facts) show this is the absolute worst thing that can happen.

 Over the years, a range of evidence has been collated (including from Millward Brown, PIMS and the IPA Databank) which makes the case for protecting marketing spend when others are cutting theirs.

 This chart is from the IPA Business Effects Paper based on data collected from 1000 businesses during periods of market downturn and subsequent market recovery.

 Impact on Annual Profitability